Howrah–Jaynagar Express

-Howrah–Jaynagar Express is an express train belonging to the Eastern Railway zone that runs between and via Bardhaman, Rampurhat, Bhagalpur.
-It is used to operate with 53041/53042 train numbers as a fast passenger train on a daily basis.
+Howrah–Jaynagar Express is an express train belonging to the Eastern Railway zone that runs between and via Bandel, Bardhaman, Rampurhat, Bhagalpur.
+It is used to operate with 53041/53042 train numbers as a passenger train on a daily basis.
 But after corona pandemic, It is promoted to an express train with train number 13031/13032 keeping same halts.
 The train is also known as Dhuliyan Passenger.